Zoom Video Calls: A Guide and Tips for Parents, Students, & Educators

 Zoom App in the News

 An analysis by The New York Times found 153 Instagram accounts, dozens of Twitter accounts and private chats, and several active message boards on Reddit and 4Chan where thousands of people had gathered to organize Zoom harassment campaigns, sharing meeting passwords and plans for sowing chaos in public and private meetings.
-(Since this article’s publication, Reddit has shut down the message boards where Zoom raids were discussed.) – NYT
+(Since this article’s publication, Reddit has shut down the message boards where Zoom raids were discussed.)
+New York Times

 People are guessing or finding Zoom meeting ID numbers online and entering uninvited to leave disruptive comments or share disruptive media using Zoom’s screen-share feature.
 Finding open meetings, which have IDs from nine to 11 digits, is relatively simple and has already been automated.
-Until a patch issued this week, the meeting ID would often be highly visible in screenshots. – NY Magazine
+Until a patch issued this week, the meeting ID would often be highly visible in screenshots.
+New York Magazine

 Product Hunt compiled a list of fun add-ons you can use with the Zoom App